-Shortly after approximately 9:30 p.m. on Sunday, December 20, the USGS Hawaiian Volcano Observatory (HVO) detected glow within Halemaʻumaʻu crater at the summit of Kīlauea volcano.
+Shortly after approximately 9:30 p.m. on Sunday, December 20, the USGS Hawaiian Volcano Observatory (HVO) detected a glow within Halemaʻumaʻu crater at the summit of Kīlauea volcano.
 The water lake that had existed at the summit of Kīlauea since 2019 soon boiled away as an effusive eruption commenced.
 Three initial vents in the wall of Halemaʻumaʻu crater cascaded lava flows into a growing lava lake on the crater floor.

 For current monitoring info about Kīlauea, see: https://volcanoes.usgs.gov/volcanoes/kilauea/status.html

 Transition From a Water Lake to Lava Lake in Halemaʻumaʻu

 Water Lake on December 20, 2020 USGS Hawaiian Volcano Observatory